ericpruitt/eiml/README.md

 control special properties of messages like whether or not the message is marked as read; a script that returned "+Seen" as part of its output would cause a message to be marked "Read."
-For more information on the flags, refer to [section 2.3.2 RFC 3501][rfc-3501-2.3.2].
+For more information on the flags, refer to [section 2.3.2 of RFC 3501][rfc-3501-2.3.2].
 Once a message is processed, it is **not** moved to the Inbox by default.
 A message must explicitly be moved to the Inbox by the labeler returning the string "Inbox".
 When no labels are assigned to a message, the message is ignored in future polling cycles until EIML is restarted, so it is strongly recommended that labelers always return at